Design for intelligence: Meet people where they are

 Understand what motivates people to use your app — and how you can use system intelligence to help them and achieve your own goals as a developer.
 We'll take a look at a typical person's journey to better understand how an app can become a key part of their routine — and why some apps just don't stick.
 Learn how you can provide the right kind of value at the right time to help them in their everyday tasks, and how your app and the system can evolve alongside them.

-To do this, let's walk through how system intelligence can actually help people even before they download an app and how it can help through every step of the way from someone who is just starting to use an app, to becoming a power user.
+To do this, let's walk through how system intelligence can actually help people, even before they download an app, and how it can help through every step of the way from someone who's just starting to use an app to becoming a power user.

 That friend might text them with the address of a new gym they're going to today.

-By just holding your phone close to the tag, she could see the schedule just like it would appear in the gym's app, but without needing to hunt down and download something.
+By just holding her phone close to the tag, she could see the schedule just like it would appear in the gym's app but without needing to hunt down and download something.

 What's really cool is that if she finds this particular App Clip useful, there's a way to download the full app right there.

 Now, this imaginary gym rat has gone from going to the gym without an app to realizing how the App Clip can help her plan out her week.
 In fact, she might want to start picking the day she wants to go to the gym based on what classes are scheduled.
 So, she ends up downloading the app.
 Now, she's starting to plan ahead.

 Discovering this app helped her solve a problem she didn't even know she had.
 Our new app user is now being far more proactive in building healthy habits and creating an intentional schedule.
 She's started planning out her week on Sunday mornings, which is a very responsible thing to do.

 In fact, she's gotten even faster at opening her apps by pulling down to reveal Search.